 NYU Langone’s Rusk Rehabilitation helps babies, children, and teens from 18 months to 21 years with developmental disorders, neurological conditions, and physical injuries reach their full potential.
 We do this by providing customized treatment plans whose outcomes are proven to be both effective and efficient.
-Services for children are provided through Hassenfeld Children’s Hospital of New York at NYU Langone.
+Services for children are provided through Hassenfeld Children’s Hospital at NYU Langone.

 We identify each child’s obstacles and capabilities and develop a treatment plan based on specific, practical goals designed to optimize the child’s physical, cognitive, and behavioral functioning.
 This plan may include various therapies, psychological support, education, and the use of adaptive equipment such as walkers and wheelchairs in the home, school, or community.
 Our clinical team then works closely with your child and family to achieve these treatment goals.

 Inpatient Pediatric Rehabilitation

 Care is provided by our physiatrists—doctors specializing in rehabilitation medicine—who are also board certified pediatricians trained to address the unique rehabilitation needs of children.
 Our pediatric physiatrists are Dr. Joan Gold and Dr. Renat Sukhov.

 Children at Rusk Rehabilitation, on both an inpatient and outpatient basis, benefit from a host of programs geared toward their interests, needs, and activity level.
 They also have access to a variety of other therapeutic services provided by our physical therapy, occupational therapy, speech and language pathology, and psychology experts.

 Rusk Rehabilitation’s pediatric psychology services help children facing learning difficulties, cognitive challenges, attention and memory issues, and emotional conditions such as depression, anxiety, and posttraumatic stress.